 “Nadia Salomon’s Goodnight Ganesha reminds readers that saying goodnight is both universal and unique and that all children deserve bedtime books that reflect their experiences and culture.” — Hallee Adelman, author of My Quiet Ship

-Nadia Salomon is an award-winning journalist.
+Nadia Salomon is an award-winning journalist and children’s author.
 She holds a journalism and public policy degree from Emerson College.
-She is the author of the award-winning bedtime picture book, Goodnight Ganesha illustrated by Poonam Mistry.
-It is a Bank Street Best Children’s Book, an ALSC Día Selection, and NCTEWow Poetry Honor book.
+Her award-winning bedtime picture book, Goodnight Ganesha is illustrated by Poonam Mistry, is a Bank Street Best Children’s Book, an ALSC Día Selection, and #NCTEWow Poetry Honor book.

 A Voice of Hope is her acclaimed release.
 It is illustrated by London Ladd.
 It is the first picture book biography written about unsung social activist, Myrlie Evers-Williams.
-It received the 2025 BCALA, SLJ Children and Youth Literary Award, a 2025 Notable Social Studies Trade Book award, a Bank Street Best Children’s Book award, and earned two starred reviews from SLJ and the Horn Book.
+It received a 2025 SCBWI Crystal Kite Honor Award, the 2025 BCALA, SLJ Children and Youth Literary Award for non-fiction, a 2025 Notable Social Studies Trade Book Award, a Bank Street Best Children’s Book Award, a #PADIBA Commended Book, and earned two starred reviews from SLJ and the Horn Book.
 Nadia’s third title, A Rakhi for Rakesh, is illustrated by Nabi H. Ali.
 It is a sibling story set against the summer holiday of Raksha Bandhan.

 She works closely with SCBWI, 12×12 Challenge, Kids Comics Unite, and on faculty with Storyteller Academy.
 When Nadia’s not teaching or spinning yarns, you’ll most likely find her blogging about her favorite reads at Nadia’s Nook.